 .
 This is a new system that allows you to visit with your doctor from the comfort of your own home.

 We are taking all the necessary precautions on behalf of patients, caregivers and our staff.
-For the protection of all patients, each of our locations features a sick room and a well room while you wait for your doctor.

 Testing is available exclusively to those who qualify and we are prioritizing high-risk patients for testing per CDC recommendations.
 You may be a candidate for testing if you meet one of the following criteria: